cockroachdb/docs/v2.2/training/fault-tolerance-and-automated-repair.md

 ## Step 1.
 Set up load balancing

-In this module, you'll run a load generator to simulate multiple client connections.
+In this module, you'll run a sample workload to simulate multiple client connections.
 Each node is an equally suitable SQL gateway for the load, but it's always recommended to spread requests evenly across nodes.
 You'll use the open-source [HAProxy](http://www.haproxy.org/) load balancer to do that here.

 1. In a new terminal, install HAProxy.
 If you're on a Mac and use Homebrew, run: